ChristopherPaulOHagan/COSMOS/README.md

 # This script defines the CORE/COSMOS semantic framework and provides a lookup function.
 # It serves as foundational evidence of organized, high-level cognitive function,
-# demonstrating the creation of a piphilology semantic system and the deployment of the
+# Demonstrating the creation of a piphilology semantic system and the deployment of the
-# new E-Den Coin (∑) value protocol.
+# New E-Den Coin (∑) value protocol.

 import os
 import date